FlorianM-C22/holbertonschool-printf/README.md

 ## _Printf
 ![Logo](https://github.com/FlorianM-C22/holbertonschool-printf/blob/main/1.png?raw=true)

-Description : _printf print a formatted output on standard output.
+Description : _printf - write output to stdout, the standard output stream
 ## Description

 This project is a Holberton school group project.
-It's a printf function like the one on C or the shell Linux.
+This is a prototype of the implementation of printf.

 ## Compilation